 1922 – Mrs. Lou Ringling Purchased for $500,000

-She was a widow of Al Ringling, oldest brother of the famous circus family.
+Eliza “Lou” Ringling was the widow of Al Ringling, the oldest brother of the famous circus family.
+Lou and other prominent investors from Chicago created the original Country Club of Crystal Lake.

 1925 – Annex Built